blasphemetheus/chess/README.md

 (so new maintainers can figure out how to nav) - Diagrams to explain relations between pieces, interactions etc

 # Chess the game
 Available to play at sites like lichess.org or chess.com etc, this is a very popular game.
 I think it's in the public domain lol, it's a cool one.
-Not too complicated (~rolleyes~).
+Not too complicated to make a backend for (~rolleyes~).

 # Extensibility -> GeGnome -> Genomerica -> Chromosomio -> Chromosomer -> Charting The Human Genome
 I want to be able to made reasonable modifications to the rules for the purposes of a genomics-related game I hope to tie this module into where you can play as someone using software to browse the human genome and as you progress through learning about it, you establish goals and motivations for your research and discoveries that effect the game.
 It's all revealed later on as a representation of chess though, where you have exactly as many options as there are possible moves in a game of chess, with each possibility.
 All the usual openings are enforced in the first phase of the game (like a learn how the actual game is to play, before you are shown the chess engine behind it, where you're just learning about genomics for a couple hours.
 Then you learn about chess because it is fun.)
 I also want the player to be able to reference the yfull mtdna and y-dna tree and input their own haplogroup info or choose randomly and have this eventually effect the options within the game, but I have no idea on the details of that.
 It won't be accurate to the world in any way, just thought could be fun.